jondkelley/eco_aprs_weather/README.md

 #### Other APRS Software

 I don't know what other APRS software accepts `wxnow.txt` and can report telemetry.
 That's where you come in!
+I need help, I don't know *everything* APRS.

 Contact me thru QRZ (N5IPT) and write up some instructions and I can post them here.
 You will recieve credit by default unless you ask not to be mentioned in this README.